colossalboss/Feed-reader-App/README.md

 ## Instructions

-Open the html file to run the game(index.html), the tests can be found at the bottom of the page
+Open the html file to run the app (index.html), the tests can be found at the bottom of the page

 ## Objective